Yang Chaoyue: 2018–present: Produce 101, Rocket Girls 101 and acting debut

 In April, Yang Chaoyue and three of her CH2 teammates were chosen to represent Wenlan Culture on reality girl group survival show Produce 101 aired from April 21 to June 23, 2018, on Tencent Video.
 She ranked third with over 139 million votes and debuted as a member of Rocket Girls 101 on June 23.
 In September she released her first solo song, a promotional single, titled Follow Me.
 In November, Yang was announced to make her acting debut in the historical drama The Promise of Chang'an.

 In March 2019, she appeared in the 2019 FIBA Basketball World Cup draw ceremony as a special guest and the World Cup draw ambassador to assist the draw.
 The same year she played her first leading role in the youth sports drama Project 17: Side by Side.
 Yang was later ranked 58th in the Forbes China Celebrity 100 list for 2019.
 Forbes China listed Yang under their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

 In 2020, Yang starred in the fantasy historical web series Ever Night playing Hao Tian/Tian Nu.
 She then played lead roles in xianxia romance drama Dance of the Phoenix, and romantic comedy-drama Midsummer Is Full of Love.
 She ranked 80th on Forbes China Celebrity 100 list.

+In 2021, Yang played a supporting role in the iQiyi drama series The Ideal City.
+In 2022, she starred in the wuxia drama Heroes and the family sitcom Sisterhood.

 Controversy

 Despite her poor performance during the evaluation stage in Produce 101, Show Lo commented that Yang Chaoyue has a feel which will naturally appeal to viewers.
 Tao wanted to give her a spot in A class; however, following Ella Chen's suggestion, Chaoyue ended up being assigned into C class.
 When the first episode was aired, Chaoyue soon gained a huge popularity and was voted into A class.
 This resulted in debate and put her on multiple Weibo trending topics.
 Finally, hateful comments emerged all around Weibo, degrading her stage performances and her personality, and turned into a widespread case of cyberbullying.
 After finishing third in the final episode, Chaoyue was once again the most-searched topic on Weibo and was a trending keyword on Baidu, China's largest search engine.

-Some netizens anonymously reported Chaoyue to the Ministry of Culture, claiming that she did not have any singing or dancing talent and that allowing her to debut in Rocket Girls 101, "violates the Core Socialist Values".
+Some netizens anonymously reported Chaoyue to the Ministry of Culture, claiming that she did not have any singing or dancing talent and that allowing her to debut in Rocket Girls 101 "violates the Core Socialist Values".
 Wang Sicong, son of tycoon Wang Jianlin, also criticised Chaoyue and made her a trending topic on Weibo once again.